 - 1. Key Committees.
 The Board shall have at all times an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
 Each such committee shall have a charter that has been approved by the Board.
 The Board may, from time to time, establish or maintain additional committees as necessary or appropriate. - 2.
 Assignment and Rotation of Committee Members.
 The Nominating and Corporate Governance Committee shall be responsible for recommending to the Board the directors to be appointed to each committee of the Board.
-Except as otherwise permitted by the applicable Nasdaq Rules, each member of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee shall meet the criteria for independence established by the Nasdaq Rules and, in the case of the Audit Committee, the requirements of the Securities Exchange Act of 1934, as amended.
+Except as otherwise permitted by the applicable NASDAQ rules, each member of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee shall be an "independent director" as defined by such rules. - 3.
+Committee Charters.
+In accordance with the applicable NASDAQ rules, the charters of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee shall set forth the purposes, goals and responsibilities of the committees as well as qualifications for committee membership, procedures for committee member appointment and removal, committee structure and operations and committee reporting to the Board.
+The Board shall, from time to time as it deems appropriate, review and reassess the adequacy of each charter and make appropriate changes.

-- 3. Committee Charters.
-In accordance with the applicable Nasdaq Rules, the charters of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee shall set forth the purposes, goals and responsibilities of the committees as well as qualifications for committee membership, procedures for committee member appointment and removal, committee structure and operations and committee reporting to the Board.
-The Board shall, from time to time as it deems appropriate, review and reassess the adequacy of each charter and make appropriate changes. - 4.
-Selection of Agenda Items.
+- 4. Selection of Agenda Items.
 The chairman of each committee, in consultation with the committee members, shall develop the committee's agenda.
 At the beginning of the year each committee shall establish a schedule of subjects to be discussed during the year (to the extent practicable).
 The schedule for each committee meeting shall be furnished to all directors. - 5.
 Frequency and Length of Committee Meetings.
 The chairman of each committee, in consultation with the committee members, shall determine the frequency and length of the committee meetings consistent with any requirements set forth in the committee's charter.
-Special meetings may be called from time to time as determined by the needs of the business and the responsibilities of the committees. - 6.
-Board Oversight and Committee Reports.
-The Board is responsible for overseeing the activities of each committee and ensuring that the committees are fulfilling their duties and responsibilities.
-The chairperson of each committee, or a member of the committee designated by the members of the committee in the absence of a chairperson for such committee, regularly reports to the Board on the activities of his or her committee, including any recommended changes to the committee's charter or delegation of authority.
-Each committee also presents to the Board for consideration those matters which it determines to be of special interest.
-The Board takes such action as it deems necessary in response to the committee reports and recommendations.
+Special meetings may be called from time to time as determined by the needs of the business and the responsibilities of the committees.